My Favorite Seattle Hotels

 Dense and dynamic, Seattle’s downtown core is home to most of the city’s best (and most expensive) hotels, as well as some of our most incredible hotel room views.
 Loads of great shopping, dining, and entertainment options are at your doorstep: By day, browse the market stalls at Pike Place and the galleries at SAM.
 Get your fashion fix at the original Nordstrom location at 6th and Pine.
 At night, step out for a show – you’ll have your pick of all types of music, theater, and dance.
 At any time of day, you’re surrounded by fantastic restaurants just waiting to serve you award-winning Northwest cuisine and the freshest seafood you’ll ever taste.

 Expect to pay premium rates to stay downtown, especially in the summer months.
 A car isn’t essential – this area is exceptionally walkable, and parking can be expensive and hard to come by.
-(Expect hotels to charge $30-$40/night extra for valet.)
+(Hotels charge $30-$40/night extra for valet parking.)
 Generally, what’s not accessible by foot is easily reached via light rail, street car, or monorail.

 Staying in Belltown